How a $28/Month AI Stack Now Runs What Used to Take 4 Hours Every Week

 Total monthly cost: Make at $9/mo, Claude API at roughly $4/mo at normal newsletter volumes, GetResponse at $15/mo.
 That is $28/month for what used to be a 4-hour weekly task.

-The Full AI Marketing Agent Stack
+The Four-Layer AI Marketing Stack

-What Gets Automated (The Factory Work)
+What Gets Automated

 - Social media posts reformatted from approved newsletter content automatically